UK regulator clears Amazon stake in coronavirus-hit Deliveroo

 “Without additional investment, which we currently think is only realistically available from Amazon, it’s clear that Deliveroo would not be able to meet its financial commitments and would have to exit the market,” Stuart McIntosh, chair of the CMA’s independent inquiry group, said.

-He said Deliveroo’s demise could leave some customers cut off from online food delivery, with others facing higher prices or a reduction in service quality.
+He said Deliveroo’s demise could leave some customers cut off from online food delivery and others facing higher prices or a reduction in service quality.

 “Faced with that stark outcome, we feel the best course of action is to provisionally clear Amazon’s investment in Deliveroo,” he said.